 In October 2021, the Union Minister of Civil Aviation, Mr. Jyotiraditya M. Scindia, virtually flagged off the first direct flight along the Shillong–Dibrugarh route, under the RCS-UDAN (Regional Connectivity Scheme - Ude Desh Ka Aam Naagrik) scheme.

-AAI plans to invest Rs.
+AAI was planning to invest Rs.
 25,000 crore (US$ 3.58 billion) in next the five years to augment facilities and infrastructure at airports.

 The government will spend about Rs.
 98,000 crore (US$ 12 billion) by 2025 to boost regional connectivity.